This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Ask your healthcare provider if you should take your blood pressure or heart medicine before your procedure.
 Do not stop your medicine without talking to your healthcare provider.

-- Take any medicine you were told to take with a sip of water on the morning of your procedure.
+- Take any oral medicine you were told to take with a sip of water on the morning of your procedure.

 Arrange for someone to drive you home:

 You may go home after your procedure, or you may need to spend the night in the hospital.
 Arrange for someone to drive you home from the hospital and stay with you for 24 hours.
 You may need help doing things around the house and someone to call 911 if there are complications after your procedure.

 Activity after your procedure:

 You will need to rest and limit pressure on your catheter site.
 You will not be able to lift anything heavy for at least 48 hours.
 You will need to limit stair climbing for the first 48 hours and plan most of your activities on one level of your home.
 Ask your healthcare provider when you can return to work and your daily activities.

 © 2017 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.